Partha104/Melanoma-Detection/README.md

 # Table of Contents
 - General Info
-- Technologies Used
+- Project Pipeline
 - Conclusions
 - Contacts

 # General Info
 Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 A solution that can evaluate images and alert dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.

-- The data set contains the following diseases:
+## The data set contains the following diseases:

 - Actinic keratosis
 - Basal cell carcinoma